chetnashah/algonotes/strings/trie.md

 1. array - an array of sigma pointers (can be null or point to other nodes), space O(T.Sigma), query = O(P).
 Charechters are implicitly defined by link index.
 2. tree -
 3. hashtable -

+**Note** nodes typically dont have identity/values, it is the edges/references offset that are important to be tracked (which implicitly represent trie edges).
+Nodes might have terminal state that must be tracked.

 ### Topcoder tutorial representation